Redshift Evolution of the Electron Density in the ISM at $z\sim 0-9$ Uncovered with JWST/NIRSpec Spectra and Line-Spread Function Determinations: Result and Discussion

-We note that there is a possibility that the relatively-high S/N criterion for the [\oii] doublet (Section \ref{sec:datsam}) causes a bias towards lower [\oiii]$\lambda$5007/[\oii]$\lambda\lambda$3727,3729 ratios (O32, hereafter).
-However, the bias does not change the conclusion.
-This is because the JWST galaxies have a high median O32 value of $\simeq5$.
-Given that O32-metallicity relations get flatter in such a high O32 regime \citep[e.g.,][]{Curti2020,Nakajima2022b}, we can say that the potential bias of O32 does not directly lead to biases towards higher metallicities, lower temperatures, or higher $n_{\rm e}$.
+\tcra{It should also be noted} that there is a possibility that the relatively-high S/N criterion for the [\oii] doublet (Section \ref{sec:datsam}) causes a bias towards lower [\oiii]$\lambda$5007/[\oii]$\lambda\lambda$3727,3729 ratios (O32, hereafter). \tcra{This potential bias leads to ionization parameters $q$ lower \citep[e.g.,][]{Kewley2002}, which leads to high $n_{\rm e}$ evidenced with $q\propto n_{\rm H}^{-1}$, where $n_{\rm H}$ is a hydrogen number density roughly proportional to $n_{\rm e}$.
+However, the JWST galaxies already have a high median O32 value of $\simeq5$, which indicates that the JWST galaxies are not biased towards low O32.}